futurice/android-best-practices/README.md

 ### Libraries

-**Gson** is a Java library for converting Objects into JSON and vice-versa.
-It should be your default choice unless you have performance problems with it.
-Try to avoid reinventing the wheel, writing your own JSON serializer library.
+**[Jackson](http://wiki.fasterxml.com/JacksonHome)** is a Java library for converting Objects into JSON and vice-versa.
+[Gson](https://code.google.com/p/google-gson/) is a popular choice for solving this problem, however we find Jackson to be more performant since it supports alternative ways of processing JSON: streaming, in-memory tree model, and traditional JSON-POJO data binding.
+Other alternatives: [Json-smart](https://code.google.com/p/json-smart/) and [Boon JSON](https://github.com/RichardHightower/boon/wiki/Boon-JSON-in-five-minutes)

 **Networking, caching, and images.** There are a couple of battle-proven solutions for performing requests to backend servers, which you should use perform considering implementing your own client.
 Use [Volley](https://android.googlesource.com/platform/frameworks/volley) or [Retrofit](http://square.github.io/retrofit/).
 Volley also provides helpers to load and cache images.
 If you choose Retrofit, consider [Picasso](http://square.github.io/picasso/) for loading and caching images, and [OkHttp](http://square.github.io/okhttp/) for efficient HTTP requests.
 All three Retrofit, Picasso and OkHttp are created by the same company, so they complement each other nicely.